 If the fact that it doesn’t stop bothers you, it could stop at every street corner.
 The real improvements here are the fact that it’s narrow, it’s designed to cover even densely populated city streets, it’s driverless, it’s electric, and it features a transparent payment system.

-I would like to thank Adolfo Esquivel for the great renderings of the Narotram.
+The Narotram concept was imagined in August 2015 by Charles Bombardier and the renderings were created by Adolfo Esquivel.
 Adolfo earned an Industrial Design degree from Colombia and completed postgraduate study on Events Design at the UQAM of Montreal.
 He currently works as a freelance industrial designer based in Montreal.
 Adolfo also created the design of the Jacknife shape-changing car and the Otöcon border patrol drone.